ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

 On one hand, your VMs are the host platform for your Kubernetes cluster.
 This means that you'll want to have their backups ready at hand before you apply updates or relevant configuration changes on them, or just to be ready in case harmful events happen to those VMs.
 On the other hand, each VM (in particular the ones serving as K3s agent nodes) holds application and user data, and such contents can change daily.

-Taking into account those two perspectives, I'd say that at least a weekly backup of each VM would be the bare minimum to have, although it would be much better if you do it daily.
+Taking into account those two perspectives, at least a weekly backup of each VM would be the bare minimum to have, although it would be much better if you do it daily.

 ## Scheduling the backup job in Proxmox VE